Ada-C6/big-o/README.md

 ### Problems for you

-Snippet 1 - Big O: ==> This is O(n) because in the worst case, because as the array's size increases, the number of iterations through the array increases linearly.
+Snippet 1 - Big O: ==> This is O(n) because in the worst case, as the array's size increases, the number of iterations through the array increases linearly.

 ```ruby
 def largest?(array, value)